radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 The following topics provide general guidance about how to enforce client access limits and regulation.

+### Define IP Based Access Controls to Access Service Endpoints

+Enable IP Based Access Control in the Security settings of Environment Operations Center (for SaaS deployments) to limit which IP addresses can access the endpoints.

 ### Global Access Limits

 Access limits are related to how the server handles activity received from clients.
 Details about each of the parameters mentioned below can be found in [Tuning](../tuning/tuning-limits/).
 This document is only for pointing out these parameters as key to hardening the RadiantOne service against security risks.